Agriculture

 Q: What do you see as the greatest challenges for women in your chosen industry?
 What are the greatest opportunities?

 A: It is an exciting time to be a woman in agriculture.
-I remember in the early 2000’s taking basic college agriculture classes like animal science and in the 25 student class there maybe 2 females to 23 males; or doing internships in the ag industry and being the only women in the office besides the secretary.
+I remember in the early 2000s taking basic college agriculture classes like animal science, and in the 25-student class, there were maybe 2 females to 23 males.
 Even 13 years ago when I first entered Extension, female ag agents were almost unheard of.
-It was assumed if you were a woman you had a family consumer science degree not an ag degree.
-Today that is completely different, some of the best and brightest ag agents in the state are female.
-Women in agriculture is trending.
-In the last decade, a few key shifts have taken place in farming; more women are in leadership positions in farming and agriculture.
-There has been a surge of women staring their own small farms empowering women in all areas of agriculture.
-As a mother of a little girl, it’s promising to know if my daughter instead of my son decides to major in agriculture or run our family farm that she will have an easier time earning respect in the industry than I did at her age.
+It was assumed if you were a woman, you had a family consumer science degree, not an ag degree.
+Today that is completely different, and some of the best and brightest ag agents in the state are female.
+Women in agriculture are trending.
+In the last decade, there has been a surge of women starting their own small farms and empowering women in all areas of agriculture.

 Q: Who has inspired you in your life/career?